 3. Chop up the candied ginger and dates until the pieces become fairly indecipherable.

 4. Mix all the ingredients together until the mixture is relatively homogenous.

 5. Using your thumbs and index fingers, form the mixture into small pills, about 1/2 centimeter in diameter.

-Eat a pill or two 1/2 an hour before a meal to boost appetite, after a meal to further aid digestion, and as needed when experiencing nausea, cramping, or a cough.
+Eat a pill or two 1/2 an hour before a meal to boost appetite, after a meal to further aid digestion, and as needed when experiencing nausea, cramping, a cough or sore throat.